meghaaaav/CaseGPT/README.md

-# Clinical Diagnosis Practice Tool
+# CaseGPT: Clinical Diagnosis Practice Tool

 A web-based interactive trainer for clinical diagnosis, powered by OpenAI and Streamlit.